cbib/DeepMeta/README.md

 ## Usage

 ### Set up gpus
-The file `train.py` is used to train the networks, at the beginning of the file we can find Gpus ids, if you want to specify wich Gpu(s) to use just add or remove your ids in this line :
+At the beginning of the scripts you can find Gpus ids, if you want to specify wich Gpu(s) to use just add or remove your ids in this line :
 ```python
 os.environ["CUDA_VISIBLE_DEVICES"] = "id0, id1, ...."
 ```